Devolutions/RDMSamples-ps/custom_batch_actions/The Basics.md

 ```
 > ***Note**: There are many different subgroups within RDM, to name a few simpler ones: **HostDetails**, **Terminal**, **MetaInformation**.*

 * Thirdly, for data types that need to be change.
-We have a few  ***Strings, Dropdowns and Bools***.
+We have different data types in RDM, ***Strings, Dropdowns and Bools*** to name a few.
 If you wanted to change a checkbox ( *bool* ) you would need to use ***$true or $false***.
 If you want to change a drop down you would need to use single quotes ''.
 If its a textbox you would be looking at changing a string which need to be in double quotes "".
 For example:

 ```powershell
 # Bool type